Resource impact summary report

 72.93

-Table 4 shows the number of adults with early onset type 2 diabetes who are eligible for a GLP-1 or tirzepatide in England.
-The proportion of people with early onset diabetes is based on the young people with Type 2 diabetes report 2023/24 from NHS Digital, and the proportion of people receiving pharmacological treatment is based on Clinical Practice Research Datalink December 2023 dataset.
+Table 4 shows the number of adults with early onset type 2 diabetes who are eligible for GLP-1 receptor agonists or tirzepatide in England.
+The proportion of people with early onset diabetes is based on the young people with type 2 diabetes report 2023/24 from NHS Digital, and the proportion of people receiving pharmacological treatment is based on the Clinical Practice Research Datalink December 2023 dataset.

-Table 4 Eligible population for GLP-1s or tirzepatide (early onset type 2 diabetes) in England
+Table 4 Eligible population for GLP-1 receptor agonists or tirzepatide (early onset type 2 diabetes) in England

 Details